1992 San Diego Chargers season: Week 14: at Phoenix Cardinals

-San Diego moved into a tie atop the AFC West after overcoming an early 14–0 deficit.
-Harmon fumbled on the opening kickoff, and the Cardinals had to travel only 28 yards for a Chris Chandler touchdown pass.
+Harmon fumbled the opening kickoff return, and the Cardinals had to travel only 28 yards for a Chris Chandler touchdown pass.
 Following a Charger punt, Vanhorse was flagged for a 43-yard pass interference setting up a Johnny Johnson touchdown run only 7:36 into the game.
-San Diego were forced to punt again, but Carrington intercepted Chandler and returned the ball 37 yards to give them another chance, starting at the opposition 27.
+San Diego was forced to punt again, but Carrington intercepted Chandler and returned the ball 37 yards to give them another chance, starting at the opposition 27.
 After two plays netted four yards, Humphries hit Miller on an out route, and the receiver turned up the left sideline for a touchdown.
-Phoenix drove 69 yards to the Charger 13 on the next possession, but Shawn Lee forced Johnson to fumble, with Mims recovering.
-They missed another good scoring chance on their following drive, Greg Davis missing wide left on a 25-yard field goal.
-Lewis's 17-yard catch on 3rd and 10 helped move San Diego in range for a 50-yard field goal try, which Carney converted late in the final minute of the half; the score was 14–10 at the interval.
+Phoenix drove 69 yards to the Chargers 13 on the next possession, but Lee forced Johnson to fumble with Mims recovering.
+They missed another good scoring chance on their following drive, Greg Davis wide left on a 25-yard field goal.
+Lewis's 17-yard catch on 3rd and 10 helped move San Diego in range for a 50-yard field goal try, which Carney converted in the final minute of the half; the score was 14–10 at the interval.

-Midway through the 3rd quarter, the Cardinals extended their lead - Ricky Proehl got behind Carrington for a 63-yard touchdown reception.
-The Chargers responded late in the quarter.
-Humphries had back-to-back completions of 25 yards to Bieniemy and 26 yards to Miller, before Bieniemy scored on a 5-yard run off right tackle.
-Humphries was intercepted early in the final quarter, but Seau forced a fumble on the next play, with Byrd recovering at the Charger 37.
-San Diego moved to a 2nd and 20 at the Phoenix 47, from where Humphries hit Lewis with a deep pass to the 1.
+Midway through the 3rd quarter, the Cardinals extended their lead—Ricky Proehl got behind Carrington for a 63-yard touchdown reception.
+The Chargers responded late in the quarter: Humphries had back-to-back completions of 25 yards to Bieniemy and 26 yards to Miller, before Bieniemy scored on a 5-yard run off right tackle.
+Humphries was intercepted early in the final quarter, but Seau forced a fumble on the next play and Byrd recovered at the Chargers 37.
+San Diego moved to a 2nd and 20 at the Phoenix 47-yard line, from where Humphries hit Lewis with a deep pass to the 1-yard line.
 Butts was stopped for no gain on the next play, then Humphries was nearly intercepted, before Harmon scored and the Chargers had their first lead at 24–20.
-Phoenix missed another scoring chance on the next drive, Byrd forcing Proehl to fumble at the Charger 32, with Lee making the recovery.
-On the next Cardinal drive, O'Neal sacked Chandler on 4th and 5, setting up a Carney field goal with 1:44 to play.
-Frank ended the final Cardinals drive with a fourth down interception.
+Phoenix missed another scoring chance on the next drive, Byrd forcing Proehl to fumble at the Chargers 32, with Lee making the recovery.
+On the next Cardinals drive, O'Neal sacked Chandler on 4th and 5, setting up a Carney field goal with 1:44 to play.
+Frank ended the final Cardinals drive with a fourth-down interception.

 O'Neal had 4 of the Chargers' 6 sacks.
 San Diego and Kansas City (who lost to Los Angeles) were tied at 8–5 with Denver a game back, though the Chiefs held the tiebreaker advantage having beaten the Chargers twice.